palasthotel/grid/readme.txt

 == Changelog ==

+= X.X.X =
+* Optimization: Added flexbox version for default grid css.
+Can be chosen in grid settings.

 = 1.9.1 =
 * Update: CKEditor 4.13.1
 * Bugfix: Question mark in containers epilog or prolog source code view crashed the grid